doersino/gomati/README.md

 ### Does this violate Google's terms of use?

 Probably.
 I haven't checked.
-But they haven't banned my IP for downloading tens of thousands of map tiles during development and testing, so you're probably good as long as you don't go crazy downloading a centimeter-scale map of your country?
+But they haven't banned my IP for downloading tens of thousands of map tiles during development and testing, so you're probably good as long as you don't go crazy downloading a centimeter-scale map of your country.

 ### What's the maximum map size?

 The limiting factor is probably RAM during the stitching step: I've grabbed an 80-by-80 tile map (that's 6400 tiles for those of you keeping track at home) of my hometown, and ImageMagick ate about 12 GB of RAM while stitching them together into a 420M pixel image.

+(The effectively-free Google Maps Static API [limits you](https://developers.google.com/maps/documentation/maps-static/dev-guide#Imagesizes) to 1280x128ß pixels unless you're grandfathered into a discontinued premium plan, as I've learned after building Gomati.)

 ### Why is this tool so slow?

-As it's a shell script, there's zero multithreading and a whole bunch of context-switching overhead, plus I made a real fancy progress indicator that's updated in a tight loop.
+Since it's a shell script, there's zero multithreading and a whole bunch of context-switching overhead, plus I made a real fancy progress indicator that's updated in a tight loop (i.e. a lot of string manipulation happens frequently).
 I should have implemented this in Python – and I would've, if only I had anticipated the amount of feature creep I ended up sneaking in.

-(The slowness isn't an issue if you use Gomati as I indend to use it: occasionally grabbing a 100ish tile map.)
+(The slowness isn't an issue if you use Gomati as I indend to use it: occasionally grabbing a 100ish tile map.
+Think of at as, uh, a totally intentional rate-limiting feature.)

+### How do you determine tile coordinates based on latitude and longitude?

+By plugging them into the surprisingly simple [Web Mercator Projection](https://en.wikipedia.org/wiki/Web_Mercator_projection) formulas.

-### This thing only does satellite images, I want my money back!
+### This thing only does satellite images, not road maps – I want my money back!

 Not a question, but sure: 💵